 The Glassware Grab

-If you’re drinking at your local watering hole, taking home the glassware is a good way to ruin your reputation with your bartender.
+If you’re drinking at your favorite local bar, taking home the glassware is a good way to ruin your reputation with the bartenders.
 Alternatively, by treating your bartender well, you might be able to score free shots or drinks from time to time.
-Complimentary booze is worth more than a couple of cheap cocktail glasses.
+Complimentary booze — and the VIP treatment — is worth more than a couple of cheap cocktail glasses.

-If you’re frugal, get your glassware from discount stores such as Dollar Tree or 99 Cents Only stores.
-Whether you want tumblers, wine glasses or mugs, you can get drinkware without spending a lot — and without having to use something that’s been used by 10,000 barflies before you.
+Frugal drinkers can get glassware from discount stores such as Dollar Tree.
+Whether you want tumblers, wine glasses or mugs, you can get drinkware without spending a lot — or using something that’s been handled by 10,000 barflies before you.

-In light of those numbers, there’s a good chance the server who brings your meal is depending on the tip you give to pay the bills.
-Avoid being a bad tipper, and follow proper tipping etiquette when dining out.
+In light of those numbers, there’s a good chance that the server who brings your meal is depending on tips to pay the bills.
+Follow proper tipping etiquette when dining out to avoid being a bad tipper.
 If you can afford to eat out, you can afford to tip.

 The Condiment Cadre

-Most of us have some extra condiment packets floating in our junk drawers.
-And if you find an extra hot sauce or mustard packet in the bottom of your fast-food bag, there’s nothing wrong with keeping it for a rainy day.
+Most people have some extra condiment packets floating in junk drawers.
+If you find an extra mustard packet at the bottom of your fast-food bag, there’s nothing wrong with keeping it for a rainy day.